 Principal Investigators and Recipients

 At least 30 days before the end of your current budget/project period, send a prior approval request in writing to your grants management specialist (see eRA Commons for the currently assigned, grants management specialist).

 - The amount of funds remaining.

-- A detailed budget reflecting your proposed plans to use the remaining funds during the extension, using the PHS 398 budget form.
+- A detailed budget reflecting your proposed plans to use the remaining funds during the extension, using the PHS 398 budget form (PDF, 288KB).

-- A progress report detailing progress since the last progress report was submitted, using the PHS 398 continuation form.
+- A progress report detailing progress since the last progress report was submitted, using the PHS 398 continuation form (PDF, 223KB).

 - Explain in detail why you could not finish your project on time.

-- If requesting a third extension, show how you'll finish your project before the remaining funds return to the Treasury.
+Document how you will finish your project before the remaining funds return to the Treasury.

 All Federal agencies are required by 31 U.S.C. § 1552(a) to close fixed year appropriation accounts and cancel any remaining balances by September 30 of the fifth fiscal year after the year of availability.
 In order for the NIH to meet its obligation to close these accounts and cancel any remaining balances by September 30, recipients must report disbursements on the quarterly cash transaction report (using the FFR) no later than June 30 of the fifth fiscal year after the year of availability.
 At the end of five years, the funds are cancelled and returned to the Treasury.
 This provision may limit NIH's ability to further extend the final budget period.